Cannorn/EMS---0.27/README.md

 Same as EMS-026 only taken out the copied missions , u can sell the vehicles but they wont be there after a restart or save to the database

-Install is simple on Epoch-1041
+Install is simple on Epoch-1041   ... unpack your dayz_server.pbo

 <b>Edit your server_functions.sqf</b><br>Located: dayz_server\init\server_functions.sqf<br>